johnsonandjohnson/openmrs-module-callflows/README.md

 Installation
 ------------
-1. Build the module to produce the .omod file.
+1.Build the module to produce the .omod file using:

+`mvn clean install`

+You can build .omod file with skip tests:

+`mvn clean install -DskipTests`

+It creates *.omod file in omod/target directory.

-2. Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.
+2.Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.

 If uploads are not allowed from the web (changable via a runtime property), you can drop the omod into the ~/.OpenMRS/modules folder.
 (Where ~/.OpenMRS is assumed to be the Application Data Directory that the running openmrs is currently using.)
 After putting the file in there simply restart OpenMRS/tomcat and the module will be loaded and started.